AnnaWallin/AnnaWallin.github.io/pages/Car_Holt_Winters.md

 The model appears fairly accurate with the exception of 2nd period (February).
 The forecasted sales for that month appear lower than actual sales.
 A possible explanation for this is that in Norway, the most popular cars sold are either Hybrid or electric (according to the Kaggle description).
 In this month, [the Norwegian oil and gas industry plummeted](https://www.bbc.com/news/business-35318236), which could explain the higher sales in cars (people were purchasing more fuel efficient cars, focused on the future).

 Additionally, the most recent previous period (2015) features a dip in February.
-The most recent period is most heavily weighted and thsi could be pulling the forecast for February down.
+The most recent period is most heavily weighted and this could be pulling the forecast for February down.